Eschatologue/CM_wiki/docs/spells/1st-level.md

 You can use your :rsc-action: **Action** to cause the image to move to any spot within range.
 As the image changes location, you can alter its appearance so that its movements appear natural for the image.
 For example, if you create an image of a creature and move it, you can alter the image so that it appears to be walking.

-Physical interaction with the image reveals it to be an illusion, because things can pass through it.
-A creature that uses its action to examine the image can determine that it is an illusion with a successful Intelligence (Investigation) check against your spell save DC.
-If a creature discerns the illusion for what it is, the creature can see through the image.
+Physical interaction with the image reveals it to be an Illusion, because things can pass through it.
+A creature that uses its action to examine the image can determine that it is an Illusion with a successful Intelligence (Investigation) check against your spell save DC.
+If a creature discerns the Illusion for what it is, the creature can see through the image.

 ### Silvery Barbs
-*1st-level enchantment*
+*1st-level Enchantment*

-**Casting Time:** :rsc-reaction: **Reaction**, which you take when a creature you can see within 60 feet of yourself succeeds on an attack roll, an ability check, or a Saving Throw
+**Casting Time:** :rsc-reaction: **Reaction**, which you take when a creature you can see within 60 feet of yourself succeeds on an attack roll, an ability check, or a :d20-save: **Saving Throw**
 **Range:** 60 feet
 **Components:** V
 **Duration:** Instantaneous

 You magically distract the triggering creature and turn its momentary uncertainty into encouragement for another creature.
 The triggering creature must reroll the d20 and use the lower roll.

 You can then choose a different creature you can see within range (you can choose yourself).
-The chosen creature has advantage on the next attack roll, ability check, or Saving Throw it makes within 1 minute.
+The chosen creature has :d20-adv: **Advantage** on the next attack roll, ability check, or :d20-save: **Saving Throw** it makes within 1 minute.
 A creature can be empowered by only one use of this spell at a time.

 ### Sleep
-*1st-level enchantment*
+*1st-level Enchantment*

 **Casting Time:** :rsc-action: **Action**
 **Range:** 90 feet